mhbsiam/cafe/README.md

 ### Steps:

-- Download the script found in CAFE/bin/App/hpc_run.py
+- Download the standalone script found in CAFE/cafe_hpc.py
 - Assign input and output directory
 - Assign parameters.
 Note that some arguments accept multi-parameters such as Leiden resolution
 - Run the app